 Profile

 Prashant Kanha is an Advocate-on-Record at the Supreme Court of India with over fourteen years of experience in litigation, legal advisory and dispute resolution.
 He began practice after completing his B.A.
 LL.B.
-(Hons.) from Dr. Ram Manohar Lohiya National Law University, Lucknow, and enrolling with the Bar Council of Uttar Pradesh.
+(Hons.) from Dr. Ram Manohar Lohiya National Law University, Lucknow, and enrolling with the Bar Council of Uttar Pradesh (UPBC2930/11).

 Prashant is also an Advocate-on-Roll with the High Court of Judicature at Allahabad and a member of the High Court Bar Association, Allahabad, the Supreme Court Bar Association, New Delhi, the Supreme Court Advocates-on-Record Association, and the Society of Construction Law, India.
 Since 2020, he has been a Partner at Redlaw Legal Services, advising private entities, multinational companies and several Central and State public-sector undertakings, including Maharatna companies, on complex legal matters.